nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `list -i`

-### Editing a person or internship : `edit`
+### Editing a person : `editp`

-Edits an existing person or internship in InterNUS, depending on the type of list currently displayed in InterNUS.
+Edits an existing person in InterNUS.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `editp INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`
-- Edits the person or internship at the specified `INDEX`.
+- Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
+- At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-However, compulsory fields when adding the person or internship cannot be edited to be empty.
 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-- You can remove the person’s phone number or internship associated with the person by typing `p/` or `i/` without specifying any text after it, respectively.

 Examples:
-- `list -p` followed by `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `listp` followed by `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-- `list -p` followed by `edit 2 n/Betsy Crower t/ p/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags, as well as deleting the phone number associated with the person, without deleting the internship associated with the person.
+- `listp` followed by `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing an internship : `editi`

+Edits an existing internship in InterNUS.

+Format: `editi INDEX [c/COMPANY_NAME] [r/ROLE] [s/STATUS] [d/DATE_OF_INTERVIEW]`
+- Edits the internship at the specified `INDEX`.
+The index refers to the index number shown in the displayed internship list.
+The index must be a positive integer 1, 2, 3, …
+- At least one of the optional fields must be provided.
+- Existing values will be updated to the input values.

+Examples:
+- `listi` followed by `edit 1 s/ACCEPTED` Edits the status of the 1st internship to be `ACCEPTED`.
-- `list -i` followed by `edit 2 s/Rejected d/` Edits the status of the 2nd internship to `Rejected` and deletes the date of interview.
+- `listi` followed by `edit 2 s/REJECTED` Edits the status of the 2nd internship to `REJECTED`.

 ### Locating persons by name : `find -p`